takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 The angular radius of the sun, in radians.

 Increase this value if the sun flickers in a low-resolution environment map.
-Modifying this value does not affect the sky’s total radiance unless the sun is partially visible.
+Modifying this value does not affect the sky's total radiance unless the sun is partially visible.

 <!-- prettier-ignore -->
 | `sunAngularRadius = 0.004675` | `sunAngularRadius = 0.1` |